 A: Multiple programs are acceptable.
 They should be unique and selected to showcase particular aspects of the coders' knowledge and/or programming style.
 If multiple programs are submitted, a short description (plain text file - readme.txt) of what is unique/interesting in either is recommended.

-Q: What are the minimum TOEFL and GRE requirements for DPA MFA and MS?
+Q: What are the minimum TOEFL requirements for DPA MFA and MS?

-A: The DPA programs do not have an official minimum for TOEFL or the GRE.
-However, as for TOEFL scores, our experience is that scores below 90 indicate that the student may have difficulties in our program if admitted.
-And as for the GRE scores, you can see the typical median scores for previously admitted students on the Grad School website.
+A: The DPA programs do not have an official minimum for TOEFL.
+However, our experience is that scores below 90 indicate that the student may have difficulties in our program if admitted.

 Q: When is the application deadline?

 A: Application deadline for Fall semester (which is the only semester to start the DPA MFA program) is January 15, however, we accept applications after that date on a space-available basis.
 Please refer to our admission page for the latest application deadlines, or send us an email.